Ustadz Solmed

 Sholeh Mahmoed Nasution (born 19 July 1983), colloquially known as Ustadz Solmed, is an Indonesian Islamic preacher, speaker, and actor.
 Sholeh was first known as the champion in the speech and national lecture contest at Istiqlal Mosque in 2000.
 Since then, he has been active in both pop televangelism and acting business.
 He is an alumnus of Syarif Hidayatullah State Islamic University Jakarta.

 Career

-In 2011 to 2012, he appeared in the Islamic soap opera Pesantren & Rock n' Roll as a religious teacher of the pesantren, and in another soap opera Si Biang Kerok.
-From 2015 to 2016, he had owned his own televangelist program Kata Ustadz Solmed in the national television network SCTV.
-During the 2017 Jakarta gubernatorial election, he was a vocal supporter of Anies Baswedan against the incumbent opponent Basuki Tjahaja Purnama, and led several congregational prayers for rallying the support.
+From 2011 to 2012, he appeared in the Islamic soap opera Pesantren & Rock n' Roll as a religious teacher of the pesantren, and in another soap opera Si Biang Kerok.
+From 2015 to 2016, he owned his televangelist program Kata Ustadz Solmed on the national television network SCTV.
+During the 2017 Jakarta gubernatorial election, he was a vocal supporter of Anies Baswedan against the incumbent opponent Basuki Tjahaja Purnama, and led several congregational prayers to rally the support.

 Personal life

 Sholeh was born in the family of speaker and actor, H. Nadjamuddin Nasution and Hj.
 Salmah Lubis.
 He married Dewi Yulianti on March 5, 2006, but eventually divorced.
 He married for the second time with a TV actress April Jasmine on November 11, 2011.
 Their first son Sultan Mahmoed Qusyairi was born on July 22, 2013.
 Sholeh is of Batak, specifically Mandailing descent.